 Benefit Information and Forms for UO Student Veterans, Reservists and Dependents

 Chapter 33 provides financial support for education and housing to individuals with at least 90 aggregate days of active duty on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
-The Post-9/11 GI Bill allows Servicemembers to transfer all or some unused benefits to their spouse or dependent children.
+The transferability option under the Post-9/11 GI Bill allows Servicemembers to transfer all or some unused benefits to their spouse or dependent children.

 Chapter 30: Montgomery GI Bill - Active Duty

 Chapter 30 has four eligibility categories.
 The benefits generally apply to Veterans who began active duty service for the first time after June 30, 1985, had their pay reduced $100 a month for 12 months, and received an honorable discharge.

 The monthly benefit is based on category, the type of training taken, length of service and the amount of money (commonly known as "kickers") placed into your MGIB fund by the Department of Defense.

 Chapter 1606: Montgomery GI Bill - Selected Reserve